Please note, this post will not attempt to describe the various

 With these simple style rules we have given the browser enough information to layout the flex-items, equally spaced along the horizontal axis.

-We have defined flex-direction: row;
+We have defined flex-direction: row;, but this is actually

 the default direction, so this property is not required.